olivier-m/jetpack-net-log/README.md

 This event is emitted when a response is received, at every step of a response (when it starts, when data comes in and when it stops).
 It received a `response` object.

-##### startrequest ({nsIChannel} request)
+##### modifyrequest ({nsIChannel} request)

-This raw event is emitted when a request starts and received a nsIChannel instance.
+This raw event is emitted when a request starts and receives a nsIChannel instance.
 This is the place to tamper data if you need to.

+##### examineresponse ({nsIChannel} request)

+This raw event is emitted when a response is about to start (before TracingListener init) and receives a nsIChannel instance.

 ##### startresponse ({nsIChannel} request, context)